 - Prepare sales contracts and submit orders for processing

-- Collaborate with colleagues to exchange information, such as selling strategies and marketing information
+- Collaborate with colleagues to exchange information, such as information on selling strategies and marketing information

-- Follow up with customers to make sure they are satisfied with their purchases and to answer any questions or concerns
+- Follow up with customers to make sure that they are satisfied with their purchases and to answer any questions or concerns they might have

-Wholesale and manufacturing sales representatives—sometimes called manufacturers’ representatives or manufacturers’ agents—generally work for manufacturers, wholesalers, or technical companies.
+Wholesale and manufacturing sales representatives—sometimes called manufacturers’ representatives or manufacturers’ agents—generally work for manufacturers or wholesalers.
 Some work for a single organization, while others represent several companies and sell a range of products.

-Some wholesale and manufacturing sales representatives specialize in technical and scientific products, ranging from agricultural and mechanical equipment to computer and pharmaceutical goods.
-Other representatives deal with nonscientific products such as food, office supplies, and clothing.
+Some wholesale and manufacturing sales representatives work with nonscientific products, such as food, office supplies, and clothing.
+Other representatives specialize in technical and scientific products, ranging from agricultural and mechanical equipment to computer and pharmaceutical goods.

 Wholesale and manufacturing sales representatives who lack expertise about a given product frequently team with a technical expert.
 In this arrangement, the technical expert—sometimes a sales engineer—attends the sales presentation to explain the product and answer questions or concerns.
 The sales representative makes the initial contact with customers, introduces the company’s product, and obtains final agreement from the potential buyer.

-By working with a technical expert, the representative is able to spend more time maintaining and soliciting accounts and less time gaining technical knowledge.
+By working with a technical expert, the representative is able to spend more time maintaining and soliciting accounts and less time seeking technical knowledge.